 Types of Fuel

-With a Cubic Mini Wood Stove there are a few fuel types you may use; soft wood, hard wood, pressed logs, and coal.
+With a Cubic Mini Wood Stove there are a few fuel types you may use; soft wood, hard wood, pressed logs, and charcoal.
 You can use soft wood to get the fire going.
 Once it is lit you can use hard wood.
 Pressed logs are a great choice as they are easy to cut to size, and they also burn very hot and clean.

 You must read the package to see if it can be used in an air tight stove and that it is not made with glue.
 Coal is another choice and is similar to using wood.

 Reason for Draft Issues

 In most cases a lack of draft is caused by not maintaining flue gas temperatures, having an elbow or worst, to have two - or to have a large portion of non-insulated flue pipe outside.

 If those are not the cause of the draft problem then it is most likely air coming and going from the wrong area.
 If you have a window open downwind and not upwind the air will come in down the pipe and want to exit through the window instead of coming in through the window and out the pipe.